 The following config settings can be used to control aspects of the Scheduler.

-However you can also look at other non-performance-related scheduler configuration parameters available at
+However, you can also look at other non-performance-related scheduler configuration parameters available at

-Configuration Reference in
+Configuration Reference in the

 This changes the number of DAGs that are locked by each scheduler when creating DAG runs.
 One possible reason for setting this lower is if you have huge DAGs (in the order of 10k+ tasks per DAG) and are running multiple schedulers, you won’t want one scheduler to do all the work.